Customer Terms & Conditions

 |3 days after the due date|

-4.9 If you’ve registered more than one card and we can’t take a payment from the card you’ve asked us to take your instalment plan payments from, we’ll take payments from another card on your account.
+4.9 If you’ve registered more than one card and we can’t take a payment from the card you’ve asked us to take your Instalment Plan payments from, we’ll take payments from another card on your account.
+It is your responsibility to ensure that there are sufficient funds in the account linked to your payment card to be able to pay your instalments.

-4.10 Each time you make a new purchase through our platform, you’ll enter into a new agreement with us.
+4.10 Each time you enter into a new Instalment Plan through our platform, you’ll enter into a new Agreement with us.

 What happens if you miss a payment?